PDC-support/benchmarks-procurement/benchmarks/PyFR/README.md

 The total wall-clock time is reported in the variable "wall-time" and the number of steps in the "nsteps" variable.
-The performance is quantified by nsteps/walltime and should be calculated from the first two solution files as:
+The performance is quantified by nsteps/walltime and can be calculated from the first two solution files as:
 Performance = (nsteps_2 - nsteps_1) / (wall-time_2 - wall-time_1)

 For the case when dt-out=0.1 (see above), the first two solution files